surajsoni5/Context-Aware-Image-Captioning/README.md

 torchvision==0.2.1
 tqdm==4.31.1
 ```
-you can install these dependencies using `pip install requirements.txt`
+You can install these dependencies using `pip install -r requirements.txt`

 ## Setup
 To train pure imsgr